ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 - **commit-time**=_MILLISECONDS_

-  How long to wait before sending commitment messages to the peer: in theory increasing this would reduce load, but your node would have to be extremely busy node for you to even notice.
+  How long to wait before sending commitment messages to the peer: in theory increasing this would reduce load, but your node would have to be an extremely busy node for you to even notice.

 - **force-feerates**==_VALUES_